dman-coders/drupal-code-metrics/NOTES.md

 I'm learning Composer and Doctrine for the first time here.

-The DATABASE scema is managed by Doctrine.
+The DATABASE schema is managed by Doctrine.
 Specially constructed files in the /src/ directory are scanned.
 Object definitions there define the data schemas, and the data schemas are then automatically translated into database schemas when we run: